 A dropshipping model means you can focus more on marketing and customer service.

-Opening an online store seems daunting, but if you are willing to put in the effort to research the market and sell the right products, then this could be a great option to make money and travel.
+Opening an online store seems daunting, but if you are willing to put in the effort to research the market and sell the right products, then this could be a great option to find location independence.

 21. Etsy Entrepreneur